MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-tips-and-tricks-for-creating-reports.md

 Often, when you load detail data sets from multiple sources, issues like null values, blank values, or duplicate values prevent you from creating relationships.

-Let's look at an example where we load data sets of active customer support requests and another data set of work items that have schemas as follows:
+Let's look at an example with loaded data sets of active customer support requests and another data set of work items that have schemas as follows:

 > CustomerIncidents: {IncidentID, CustomerName, IssueName, OpenedDate, Status}
 > WorkItems: {WorkItemID, IncidentID, WorkItemName, OpenedDate, Status, CustomerName }
 >
 >

-When we want to track all incidents and work items that relate to a specific CustomerName, we can't just create a relationship between these two data sets.
+When tracking all incidents and work items that relate to a specific CustomerName, you can't just create a relationship between these two data sets.
 Some WorkItems might not be related to a CustomerName, so that field would be blank or NULL.
 There might be multiple records in WorkItems and CustomerIncidents for any given CustomerName.

 ### Create relationships in Power BI Desktop when the data has null or blank values

 Often, data sets contain columns with null or blank values.
 This can cause problems when trying to use relationships.
 You essentially have two options for addressing the issues.

 1. You can remove the rows that have null or blank values.
-You can do this by using either the filter feature in the query tab or, if you're merging queries, by selecting the "keep only matching rows" option.
+You can do this by using either the filter feature in the Power Query Editor or, if you're merging queries, by selecting the "keep only matching rows" option.
 1. Alternatively, you can replace the null or blank values with values that work in relationships, typically strings like "NULL" and "(Blank)".

 There's no right approach here.
 Filtering out rows at the query stage removes rows and can affect summary statistics and calculations.
 Replacing values preserves data rows but can make unrelated rows appear related in the model leading to miscalculations.
 If you adopt this second option, ensure you use filters at the View/Chart where appropriate to ensure you're getting accurate results.
 Most importantly, evaluate which rows are kept/removed, and understand the overall effect on the analysis.